Single qubit quantum secret sharing with improved security: The security analysis

 (a) \textit{To cheat successfully, the cheater }$R_{k}$\textit{\ should be able to announce the cheating action as a class }$X$\textit{\ or }$Y$\textit{ \ action.} An honest class $X$ or $Y$ action cannot be announced as a class $ Z$\ action, because the participant cannot announce the result of the measurement on the qubit he received correctly since he did not keep it.
 Therefore, although a cheating action can always be announced as a class $Z$\ action, if it cannot be announced as a class $X$ or $Y$ action, $R_{k}$ must apply the honest class $X$ or $Y$ action for exactly $n-w$ runs to pass security check 1.
 Then for any valid run, the action of $R_{k}$ is honest, cheating being impossible.

 (b) $R_{k}$\textit{\ cannot announce the cheating action as a class }$X$ \textit{\ or }$Y$\textit{\ action in a run where both }$R_{a}$\textit{\ and } $R_{b}$\textit{\ applied the class }$Z$\textit{\ action, or he will be detected in security check 2 with a non-trivial probability.} To announce the cheating action as a class $X$ or $Y$ action correctly, $R_{k}$ needs to know $\varphi _{k}$ exactly.
-Similar to cheating strategies A and B, it can be seen that $\varphi _{k}$ can be inferred if $R_{k}$ knows the class choices of all $R_{j}$\ ($a\leqslant j<k$) or all $R_{j}$\ ($k<j\leqslant b$ ).
+The value of $\varphi _{k}$\ will be affected by the choice of $\varphi _{j}$\ of any single participant $R_{j}$\ ($j\neq k $).
+Thus it can be determined only when $R_{k}$\ knows the classes of actions of all $R_{j}$\ ($a\leq j<k$) or all $R_{j}$\ ($k<j\leq b$).
+Therefore strategies A and B seem to be the only two cheating strategies for $R_{k}$ to infer $\varphi _{k}$.
 But if both $R_{a}$\ and $R_{b}$ applied the class $Z$ action, they never need to announce their choice before $R_{k}$ announces $\varphi _{k}$ in security check 2.
-Thus $R_{k}$ has to announce the value of $\varphi _{k}$ by guess, and stands a non-trivial probability to be detected.
+Thus $R_{k}$ will not have enough information to calculate the correct value of $\varphi _{k}$, so he has to announce it by guess and stands a non-trivial probability to be detected.

-(c) \textit{The number of runs in which }$R_{k}$\textit{\ can announce the cheating action as a class }$X$\textit{\ or }$Y$\textit{\ action without being detected is not sufficient for }$R_{k}$\textit{\ to pass security check 1.}
+(c) \textit{The number of runs in which }$R_{k}$\textit{\ can announce the cheating action as a class }$X$\textit{\ or }$Y$\textit{\ action without being detected is not sufficient for }$R_{k}$\textit{\ to pass security check 1.}{ \ }

 From point (b), it is seen that $R_{k}$ can safely announce the cheating action as any of the class $X$, $Y$ or $Z$ action freely only in the runs where he is sure that either $R_{a}$\ or $R_{b}$ applied a class $X$ or $Y$ action.
 Now let us evaluate the number of these runs.